tyconsulting/blog.tyang.github.io/_posts/2011-08-03-sccm-package-stuck-at-install-pending-state.md

 1. remove the DP from the package and wait couple of hours

-2. make sure the package distribution is not at “Install Pending” state
+2. make sure the package distribution is not at "Install Pending" state

 3. manually deleted the following files from secondary site server: